Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 En Route to Agnes Mountain

-I had planned to spend the night in the beautiful 6400′ basin adorned with streams.
-But now, we could be one step closer to our first goal by being on the 6760′ saddle.
-We set up camp and relaxed a bit.
-Then we grabbed the gear and went up toward Point 7458.
+I had initially planned to spend the night in the beautiful 6400-foot basin that was adorned with lovely streams.
+But now, we could be much closer to our first goal by staying on the saddle.
+We set up camp and relaxed a bit before grabbing our gear and heading up toward Point 7458.

-Soon, we reached Point 7458.
-We didn’t have enough route information to bypass Point 7760.
-So instead, we scrambled down to the 7200′ notch and dropped 1000′ on the snowfield into Yew Creek.
-Then we went north toward the steep, narrow snow couloir south of Agnes Mountain.
+Soon, we reached the high point, but we did not have enough route information to safely bypass Point 7760.
+So instead, we scrambled down to the 7200-foot notch and dropped 1000 feet on the snowfield into Yew Creek.
+From there, we went north toward the steep, narrow snow couloir south of Agnes Mountain.

 See more trip photos here.

-The steep couloir seemed to go on forever.
-It ended up being a 1300′ gain up to the col. Later I left the snow at 200′ below the pass.
-Then I used a rock ramp to move more efficiently.
-Patrick stayed on the steep snow up to the top.
-But the final 50′ up to the notch was on a loose rock and hard dirt ramp.
+The steep couloir seemed to go on forever with a grueling 1300-foot gain to the notch.
+I later left the snow about 200 feet below the pass and used a rock ledge to move more efficiently.
+Patrick stayed on the steep snow up to the very top of the challenging couloir.
+But the final 50 feet up to the notch was on a loose rock and a hard dirt ramp.

-Shortly, we dropped 20′ down the west of the col. From there, we then saw the next objective–the snow ramp.
-After going through a small snowfield, we kept our crampons on for the gully.
-Later we left our gear at the top of the snow.
-Then we scrambled up to the upper snow patch.
+Shortly, we dropped about 20 feet down the west, and from there, we saw the next objective.
+After going through a small snowfield, we kept our crampons on for the steep gully ahead.
+Before long, we left our extra gear at the top of the snow and scrambled to the upper snow patch.

 See more trip photos here.

-Patrick brought enough gear for an army, but we were ready to tackle the 5.6 chimney crux.
-After following him through several pros, we were atop the broad chimney.
-Then we climbed up the west face for the final 100′ scramble.
+Patrick brought enough climbing gear for a small army as we prepared to tackle the 5.6 chimney crux.
+After following him through several pros, we were atop the broad chimney, feeling accomplished.
+Then we climbed up the west face for the final 100-foot scramble to the top of the peak.

-The last bit was steep and full of loose rocks, plus a significant amount of exposure.
-Meanwhile, everything moved as we carefully tested every hold.
-Soon, we were on this pointy summit in the remote Glacier Peak Wilderness.
+The last bit was quite steep with loose rocks, plus it had some significant exposure.
+Meanwhile, everything we touched seemed to move as we carefully tested every single hold.
+Soon, we reached this pointy summit in the remote Glacier Peak Wilderness, feeling exhausted but overjoyed.

 See more trip photos here.